 Organisations are increasingly dependent on information and communication technology (ICT) for their day-to-day activities.
-Whilst this delivers significant benefits, it may also introduce new risks, which if not managed correctly can significantly impact upon operations, financial performance, legal compliance and reputation.
-Research suggests that the cost of cyber crime in the UK is £34.1 billion per year.
+Whilst this delivers significant benefits, it may also introduce new risks, which if not managed correctly can severely damage your company.
+To provide clarity on how to mitigate these risks, Risk Management Managing Director, Greg Street, provides essential Cyber Risk Management guidance for 2022 and beyond.